Disaster Recovery Planning

 When you use Container Registry DR, the DR registry and the Object Storage bucket are replicated to a different region.

-※ The cross‑region Container Registry feature is planned for future release (2026)
+※ The cross‑region Container Registry feature is planned for release (‘26).

-When a service outage occurs, if recovery is not possible within the predefined time based on the assessment of the incident severity and the estimated recovery time, a disaster is declared and the disaster recovery procedures are carried out.
+When a service interruption occurs, if it is determined—through assessment of the incident severity and the recoverable time window—that recovery cannot be achieved within the predefined timeframe, a disaster is declared and the disaster recovery procedures are carried out.

 |---|---|---|